 The One Trick I Did That Made My Life Better

-I always get frustrated.
+I often get frustrated.

-I wanted to be a prolific musician.
+It’s been years since I’ve dreamed of becoming a prolific musician.
 I wanted to start a metal band that will craft epic songs and tour the world and inspire people, and stick together for years.
 But things happen.
 I couldn’t force them to stay.
 I was frustrated.

 These frustrations have haunted me every now and then.
 For years, I didn’t know how to handle them.
 I couldn’t bear the pain.
 Nobody understands.